ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S6/rev_slides.md

 ## Data Analysis Workflow.

 1. Obtain data.
+2. Plot data.
+3. Model data and evaluate.
+4. Interpret data.

+## 1. Obtain data.

 - The data you gather should be informed by the question you are asking, if you are modeling cost then you should consider the input of those who designed the products as processes as well as those who conduct them.
 - The model you intend to fit is implicit in this step.
 If you think _x_ causes _y_ you will collect measures of _x_ and _y_.

-2. Plot data.
+## 2. Plot data.

 - This should be a test of your intuition, and the quality of the data.

-3. Model data and evaluate.
+## 3. Model data and evaluate.

 - Start with simple functional forms (i.e. linear regression).
 - Evaluate fit by plotting data and the model, as well as formal statistical tests.

-4. Interpret data.
+## 4. Interpret data.

 - What does the estimated relationship mean?
 - Does it make sense?
 Is it physically possible?
 - What is the level of uncertainty inherent in the data?
 This is both what you see in the graph and what you know about the data generating process.

 ## Bad (esp.
 Missing) Data.